 Requirements to register for a course:

 - A full team of three individuals is required; partial teams will not be able to register (nor teams larger than three).
 The ideal makeup of a team is suggested to be a nurse, physician, and an individual with a background in quality.

 - Registration requires the following information for each of your three team members: Name, Organization Name, Address, Phone, Email, Credentials, and Position Within Organization.

 - Registration is limited to one team from each member hospital or organization for each course.

-At the core of the National Implementation are eight Regional Training Centers at (from East to West):
+At the core of the National Implementation are seven Regional Training Centers at (from East to West):